NIEHS/flood-risk-health-effects/README.md

 # flood-risk-health-effects
-GitHub repository for work related to the manuscript "Effects of Flood Risk on Census Tract-Level Health Outcomes"
+GitHub repository for work related to the manuscript "Effects of Flood Risk on Census Tract-Level Health Outcomes in the United States"

 The work is ongoing.
 The most up-to-date results are in reports/basic_CAR_model_all_census_tract.pdf.